garritfra/garrit.xyz/README.md

 ## Workflow

 **Development** happens on the `develop` branch.
-Once a deployment should be rolled out, merge `develop` into `release`
+Once a deployment should be rolled out, merge `develop` into `master`